SagnikSaha01/Reflectra/README.md

 <img width="2498" height="700" alt="image" src="https://github.com/user-attachments/assets/ee54b8b3-d174-494a-9640-f0589148dd81" />

-# MindTime - Digital Wellness Tracker
+# Reflectra - Digital Wellness Tracker

 **Transform your browsing data into self-awareness**

-MindTime is a Chrome extension that tracks your online behavior and helps you understand your digital well-being through AI-powered insights and reflective analytics.
+Reflectra is a Chrome extension that tracks your online behavior and helps you understand your digital well-being through AI-powered insights and reflective analytics.

 ---

 ## 🎯 Project Overview

-MindTime moves beyond traditional productivity tracking to focus on **digital wellness**.
+Reflectra moves beyond traditional productivity tracking to focus on **digital wellness**.
 Instead of judging you for "wasted time," it helps you:

 - Understand your browsing *intent* (Learning, Relaxation, Focus, etc.)
 - Reflect on your digital behavior patterns